-Covid 19 coronavirus: Supermarket pricing, staffing, stock in govt spotlight
+Covid 19 coronavirus: Supermarket pricing, staffing, stock in spotlight

 "It is something that we're keeping a very watchful eye on every element - the amount of stock that people are seeing, the ability of supermarkets to restock, and any pricing issues," she said.

-Supermarkets faced unprecedented demand in the lead up to the lockdown, with record sales as people stocked up before hunkering down for a month.
+Supermarkets faced unprecedented demand in the lead-up to the lockdown, with record sales as people stocked up before hunkering down for a month.

 That's led to claims of some price hikes and Ardern said Commerce Minister Kris Faafoi had been quick to contact supermarket bosses over those accusations.